-It is conventional wisdom that a residential leasehold with more than one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 30 years unexpired, the premises will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a property with in excess of one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an further ninety years added to all but the shortest lease, the premises will be equivalent in value to a freehold for decades to come.

 Lender | Requirement |